RomanSapunGit/Account-REST/README.md

-In case of running that program you should add role ROLE_USER in table "roles"(using request "/create-authorities")
+In case of running that program you should add roles in table "roles"(using request "/create-authorities")